Carving the Canyon, and More on Radioactive Dating, and Radiocarbon ages of "Old" Living Clams

 Carving the Canyon

 A vigorous river is capable of cutting downward at 1 mm/year (or more, and glaciers may cut faster than that).
 At 1 mm/year, it takes 25 years to cut an inch, or only about 1.6 million years to cut a mile down and make the Grand Canyon.
 Usually, rivers don’t cut as fast as 1 mm/year because the rivers quickly get down close to sea level, which makes the river’s slope smaller and slows the erosion.
+But, the Grand Canyon probably took longer than that, as we’ll see soon, in part because the river had to cut several times deeper than the Canyon is!

 But, the continental divide is irregular, not a straight line.
 Where a big river forms and cuts down, the slope from the divide to the river will be steeper than nearby, so erosion will be faster there and the divide will be forced away.
 Sometimes, this will cause the divide to intersect and “capture” the drainage of a stream that had been on the other side of the divide.
 (See the figure below.)

 The upper panel in the figure shows two rivers (the black lines with arrows), separated by a continental divide (the blue line), viewed from above.
-If the right-hand river is steeper, then it will erode back until the headwaters of the left-hand river are “captured” in an act of “stream piracy,” as shown by the magenta line.
+If the right-hand river is steeper, then it will erode back until the headwaters of the left-hand river are “captured” in an act of “stream piracy,” as shown by the purple line.

 There are lots of small rivers in the West with fairly big canyons—look at the most-of-a-mile deep canyon of the small Virgin River in Zion, or the remarkable amphitheater that tiny Bryce Creek has gnawed into the Paunsagunt Plateau to make Bryce Canyon.
 So, when the Gulf of California opened, the ancestral lower Colorado River steepened and cut headward (probably involving a piracy event with a stream exploiting the easily eroded San Andreas Fault), and pirated the ancestral upper Colorado River, which previously probably had drained internally (the river ran out into the desert and evaporated, the way some rivers do in Death Valley).
-This happened just over 5 million years ago; at that time, chunks of rocks of types that occur only up in the Rockies at the head of the Colorado River suddenly appear in sediments of the Gulf of California, where before chunks of such rock types were absent in the Gulf of California.
+This happened just over 5 million years ago; at that time, chunks of rocks of types that occur only up in the Rockies at the head of the Colorado River suddenly appeared in sediments of the Gulf of California, whereas before that time chunks of such rock types were absent in the Gulf of California.

 Why you don’t need to wait for a half-life to pass to measure it